 As with most longform, many of our stories start by going out in the world with pen and paper to collect bits and pieces of reality.
 But we will continually challenge and amplify our own methods by asking, for instance, why do we bother experiencing anything or documenting any experience only to recreate it for others to experience in their own minds in the first place?
 The hope is that by enacting a few thought experiments, and being as conscious as possible about the process of arranging and composing our collected material—how do we perceive, how do we interpret, how do we arrive at meaning—and by engaging the literary superpower of daring to take the Radical Choice at every possible turn, we will make more authentic and mind-blowing discoveries.

 Yes!
-The publication XFic is wrapped into ENG 145 (Fall 2021).
+The publication XFic is wrapped into a class that gathers once per week, seminar style.
 Students who decide to join XFic (there is no extra permission required) will complete one long nonfiction story assignment with the expectation that their stories will be published in that semester’s issue.
+All members of the class will also serve as editors (see the Masthead!), shaping each other's stories, critiquing each other's writing, and doing all artistic and promotional work to accompany the pieces.
 Please see course description.

 The class itself will take the form of a weekly workshop/editorial meeting, where we will subject our stories to a battery of rigorous and boundary-defying tests.
 Students will be paired in an editor/writer relationship.
 This collaboration will require students to be responsible not only for advancing their own story, but their assigned writer’s story as well.
 Because XFic is a student run journal, each student will also hold an editorial position.
 Editors will receive credit alongside each published piece.